chendl02/diffusion_model_in_rl/README.md

 # Diffusion Model in RL

-We follow the idea of [this](https://github.com/opendilab/awesome-diffusion-model-in-rl/tree/main).
+We follow the idea of [this repo](https://github.com/opendilab/awesome-diffusion-model-in-rl/tree/main).

 This is a collection of research papers for **Diffusion Model in RL**.
 And the repository will be continuously updated to track the frontier of Diffusion RL.